vmendivil/InfraredVolumeAdjustment/README.md

 https://learn.sparkfun.com/tutorials/sound-detector-hookup-guide

-### Rules on how the program Volume Leveler program should work
+### Rules on how the program Volume Leveler program works

-	1) Program should be written in F#, why?
+	1) Program will be written in F#, why?
 Just for fun.
-	2) Program should call functions inside python script to send IR signals.
+	2) Program will call functions inside python script to record/send IR signals.
-	3) A range should be specified where audio level is acceptable.
+	3) A range should be configured to determine acceptable audio levels.
 		a.
 If above that range, reduce the volume.
 		b.
 If below that range, increase the volume.
-	4) A maximum and minimum amount of allowed IR signals to increase or decrease the volume must be set to prevent the program going below/above those values.
+	4) A maximum/minimum threshold of allowed IR signals must be configured to prevent indefinitely increase/decrease of volume.
-	5) Should be easy to define what IR config file will be used to generate the IR signals.
+	5) Should provide the ability to select what profile/configuration will be used by the IR transmitter.
-	6) Program should read audio levels at a configured rate per second.

-Program is kept as simple as possible, initially only focused on doing the job: reading audio, defining its level and increase/reduce audio levels by sending IR signals.
+	6) A rate per second read frequency should be configured for audio lectures.

 ### How to run the program